atlassubbed/atlas-serial/README.md

 ## why

 This is for running async subroutines in serial, regardless of whether or not tasks up the chain return errors.
 Since this is purely for control flow, tasks' results aren't tracked at all.
-If your N<sup>th</sup> task depends on your N-1<sup>th</sup> task's outcome, use a waterfall or some other structure.
+If your N<sup>th</sup> task depends on your N-1<sup>th</sup> task's outcome, use [atlas-waterfall](https://github.com/atlassubbed/atlas-waterfall#readme) or some other structure.

 ## examples